armory/docs/content/en/docs/spinnaker/policy-engine-use.md

 }
 ```

-Using the above policy, Policy Engine tests for a few things when a pipeline runs:
+Using the example policy, Policy Engine tests for the following criteria when a pipeline runs:

-* Any manifest where the `kind` is `Service` and `type` is `LoadBalancer`.
-Manifests that don't meet these criteria will not be evaluated by subsequent rules.
+* Check any manifest where the `kind` is `Service` and `type` is `LoadBalancer`.
+Manifests that don't meet these criteria are not be evaluated by subsequent rules in the policy.

 * Check all of the ports to ensure that port `22` isn't open.
 If the Policy Engine finds port `22`, the `deny` rule evaluates to true.
-This results in the deployment failing and the `msg` is shown to the user.
+This results in the deployment failing and the message from the `msg` parameter is shown to the user.

 You'll notice a few things about this policy:

-* The package name is explicit, which means that this policy only applies to the `deployManifest` task.
+* The package name is explicit, which means that this policy only applies to the `deployManifest` stage.
 You can write policies for other tasks by replacing `deployManifest` with your task name.
 Generally, the task name maps to a stage name.

-* The policy tests a set of manifests which `deployManifest` will deploy to Kubernetes.
+* The policy tests a set of manifests which the `deployManifest` stage will deploy to Kubernetes.
 This is part of the tasks configuration, which is passed into the policy in it's entirety under `input.deploy`.

 * The policy isn't limited to any particular Kubernetes account.
 If you'd like to only apply policies to, say, your Production account, use `input.deploy.account` to narrow down policies to specific accounts.
 This is useful when you want more or less restrictive policies across your infrastructure.

-Once you've written your policy, you can push it to your OPA server via a ConfigMap or the API.
-Once it's pushed, the Policy Engine can begin enforcing the policy.
+Once you've written your policy, push it to your OPA server using a ConfigMap or the API.
+The Policy Engine begins enforcing the policy immediately.

 ### Validating a deployment